Building Trustworthy AI

-These data sets pose a privacy hazard, both during the ML training phase when sensitive data is pooled together — potentially on an untrusted device — and during inference, when a trained ML model can be “probed” by a malefactor to infer information about the data set used to train the model.
+These data sets pose a privacy hazard, both during the machine learning training phase when sensitive data is pooled together — potentially on an untrusted device — and during inference, when a trained machine learning model can be “probed” by a malefactor to infer information about the data set used to train the model.

 What are the latest state-of-the-art technologies and best practices that can balance the tension between context-relevant personalization and society’s concerns about mass surveillance and secondary use?

-There are several ways to address the privacy hazards associated with the large data sets used by machine learning.
+There are several ways to address the privacy hazards associated with large data sets.
 One approach is to modify the data set or limit the types of questions that can be asked about the underlying data in the data set, using anonymization techniques.

 Naïve Data Anonymization

-Naïvely, data sets can be anonymized by removing attributes that appear to be particularly sensitive – such as names, addresses, dates of birth, and so on – from their records.
-However, several kinds of privacy attacks can be used to reconstruct or deanonymize data from data sets that were manipulated using careless anonymization techniques:
+Data sets can be anonymized naïvely by removing attributes that appear to be particularly sensitive – such as names, addresses, dates of birth, and so on.
+However, several kinds of privacy attacks can be used to reconstruct or de-anonymize data that were manipulated using careless anonymization techniques: